amytrinh334/league-of-legends-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-This box plot shows the distribtion of total team kills by result, where losing teams (0) are green and winning teams (1) are orange.
+This box plot shows the distribution of total team kills by result, where losing teams (0) are green and winning teams (1) are orange.
 It appears that winning teams have a higher median number of total team kills by result at 22, but also has a larger variance.
 Losing teams have a lower median number of total team kills at 10.

 <iframe
   src="assets/monster_objectives_by_result.html"